 If our diagram extended further the D shape in section 5 would connect to the C form shape through the use of the root note C on the 2nd string, 13th fret, and from there would continue the cycle until running out of frets.

 We’re using C major as our example, but the same principle applies to any chords of the CAGED system, just remember the sequence follows the order of the letters of the CAGED system.
 Once you get to D we start over again at C.

 Think of the 5 CAGED chord shapes as chord forms.

 For example, C, being the first letter of CAGED is the first form of the CAGED system, A is form 2, G form 3, E form 4 and lastly D is form 5.

-We’ll go into a lot more detail in our article here on CAGED system chords, including an overview of each of the 5 chord shapes of the CAGED system.
+I go into great detail on CAGED system chords, including an overview of each of the 5 chord forms in my article here on caged system chords.

 Caged System Arpeggios

-If you’ve heard the term but never really understood what it means, arpeggios, like scales are collections of notes arranged sequentially, but unlike scales, they contain just the notes that form the chord, referred to as chord tones.
+If you’ve heard the term but never really understood what it means, arpeggios, like scales are collections of notes arranged sequentially, but unlike scales, they contain just the notes of the chord, referred to as chord tones.

 So how does the CAGED system help with playing arpeggios across the neck?

 If we take our open C major chord and move it up 4 frets to form a C form E major chord, we can play the chord tones (E, G#, and B) individually, as highlighted below.